More Than a Bologna Food Tour: DOP Rules the Italian Days Food Experience

 We were met at our first stop of the day by our host and guide, Alessandro Martini, the creator and owner of the Italian Days Food Experience.
 And if his upbeat demeanor was any indication of what was in store, this was definitely going to be quite an “experience”.

-Our first stop this morning was Consortium #1384, producers of fine Parmigiano Reggiano, also known as the “King of Cheeses”.
+Our first stop was Consortium #1384, producers of fine Parmigiano Reggiano, also known as the “King of Cheeses”.
 The Consortium operates under DOP, which in English stands for Protected Designation of Origin, a strict set of government regulations established to ensure total traceability from farm to table.
 Parmigiano cheese production is labor intensive to say the least.

-We finished this first tour around 10am and were dying to finally taste the cheese.
+We finished this first food tour around 10am and were dying to finally taste the cheese.
 And taste we did - big chunks of cheese, prosciutto, crostini, salami, pizza, small pastries, espresso and a local Lambrusco, which tastes nothing like the sweet Lambrusco we find here in the US.
 It was sophisticated and smooth.
-What a great breakfast and a perfect way to end the cheese tour.
+It was a great breakfast and a perfect way to end the cheese tour.

-Balsamic di Modena
+Traditional Balsamic di Modena

 Like Parmigiano production, all 310 producers are under the control of one consortium.
 Each family produces balsamic in their attic where the hot and cold temps have a big effect on its production.
 The DOP variety is produced under much stricter regulations than the IGP.
 Here’s the difference: IGP balsamic requires aging a minimum of 60 days to 3 years.
 DOP requires a minimum of 12 years!
 Quite a difference.